thomas-lamiaux/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    Executes :n:`@sentence` and displays the number of CPU instructions needed to execute it.
-This command is currently only supported on Linux systems, but does not fail on unsupported sustems, where it instead prints an error message in the place of the instruction count.
+This command is currently only supported on Linux systems, but does not fail on unsupported systems, where it instead prints an error message in the place of the instruction count.